 Conventional spray painting machine

 This is a compressor and spray gun, much like what a car sprayer would use.
-They are not used as much by the typical decorator.
-If the decorator specialises in spraying uPVC windows, they are more than likely to use a compressor and spray gun set up.
+They are not used as much by the typical decorator but are still a great for professional spray painting.
+If the decorator specialises in spray painting uPVC windows, they are more than likely to use a compressor and spray gun set up.
 The advantage of these is that they are cheap to buy, and the hose is flexible to use up a ladder.

-What is the best spray painting machien for indoor painting?
+What is the best spray painting machine for indoor painting?

-We have discussed the types of spray painting machines that a decorator would use, and this is a very similar question.
+We have discussed the types of spray painting machines that a decorator would use for professional spray painting, and this is a very similar question.
 Indoor painting could be either ceilings and walls or woodwork (or both, of course).
 If you are only painting your ceilings and walls with emulsion, it would be better to use an airless sprayer because it is designed to do.

 An airless sprayer is high-speed and takes some getting used to, but once you have mastered it, it is by far the best way to apply emulsion.
 If you are spraying woodwork and experienced with an airless sprayer, you could use this to spray your woodwork.
 However, the textbook sprayer for woodwork would be the HVLP turbine sprayer.